faizalrf/documentation/MariaDB-Encryption.md

 ### Removing TDE

-Easiest way to remove encryption is by simply setting those parameter values to `NO`
+The easiest way to remove encryption is by simply setting those parameter values to `NO`

 ```
 innodb_encrypt_tables = NO